sanger/crawler/README.md

 When the Beckman robots come online, we need to populate the DART database with the filtered positive samples that are available physically.
 This can be achieved using the 'update_dart' migration.

+This can also be used similarly to the existing MLWH migration: if a DART insert process fails, you will see a critical exception for the file in the Lighthouse-UI.
+After addressing reason for failure, run between relevant timestamps to re-insert/update data into DART.

 In short, this migration performs the following steps:

 1. Get the `RESULT = positive` samples (which are not controls) from mongo between a start and end date